modadundun/ProDisc-VAD/README.md

 Consequently, the abstract and PDF file of the paper previously available in this repository have been removed.

 We are currently actively addressing matters related to the patent application.
-After completing the necessary intellectual property protection steps, **we plan to re-release a revised version of this research or related scholarly work around June 10, 2025.** Please look for updates around that time.
+After completing the necessary intellectual property protection steps, **we plan to re-release a revised version of this research or related scholarly work around July 10, 2025.** Please look for updates around that time.

 The codebase within this repository remains available for academic research and reference.